 Unless I instruct you to do so, our communication in teaching and learning during class time does not involve the use of your individual, personal electronic devices (unless you have documented physical needs, see the ADA section in this syllabus).
 Therefore, turn off your electronic devices before I start class.
 If you use laptops to take notes during class time, you are required to move to a designated area in the classroom if you distract your classmates and/or me.
-I impose the no-laptop rule in all seminar sessions and in certain class activities.
+Depending on the activity, I may impose the no-laptop rule in certain class sessions.
 Electronic devices are wonderful learning tools, but also great distractions to other class members and to the professor.
 A single disruptive act of anyone affects everyone else in the classroom and lessens the effective use of everyone else's valuable time.